Salary is commensurate with experience and education.

 Innocence Project Northwest (IPNW), founded in 1997 at the University of Washington School of Law, works to exonerate the innocent, remedy the causes of wrongful conviction, and offer law students an outstanding education.
-IPNW seeks a Paralegal/Project Coordinator to help manage IPNW efforts to conduct case investigation, obtain post-conviction DNA testing and litigate Washington prisoners' claims of innocence.
-Reporting to the IPNW Executive Director, this position will have a key role in implementing our federal grant initiatives to expand access to post-conviction DNA testing, and will coordinate IPNW's case processing and management systems.
+IPNW seeks a staff attorney to serve as our DNA fellow.
+The position reports to the IPNW Executive Director.
+The fellow will manage an active caseload of post-conviction DNA cases and implement federal grant initiatives to expand access to post-conviction DNA testing.

 IPNW is committed to inclusive hiring, and dedicated to diversity in our work and staff.
 We strongly encourage people from all groups and communities to apply.